ceglabsagarshinde/COA1_GENE/PAML/Site_test_primates/Readme.md

 RAxML_bestTree_9primates_unrooted.tre

-Similarly, site test for 27 primates species was run using PAML version 4.9f in .
+Similarly, site test for 27 primates species was run using PAML version 4.9f in 27primates folder with species tree from TimeTree.